 Apnea means “no breath,” and obstructive sleep apnea is the periodic cessation of breathing while asleep.
 It is caused by partial or complete blockage of the airway by the tissues in the back of the throat.
 Oxygen levels in the blood drop and carbon dioxide rises, waking you up just enough to start breathing.

-It’s no wonder that people who suffer with sleep apnea get sleepy during the day.
+It’s no wonder that people who suffer with this disorder get sleepy during the day.
 This continuous arousal prevents them from getting enough of adequate rapid eye movement (REM) sleep, the deepest level of sleep.
-Sleepy drivers cause more than 70,000 automobile accidents every year, and many of them have untreated sleep apnea.
+Sleepy drivers cause more than 72,000 automobile accidents every year, and many of them have untreated sleep apnea.
 Work performance, mood, quality of life: Everything suffers when you’re sleepy all the time.

 Hundreds of scientific studies have confirmed just how devastating sleep apnea can be.
 The combination of deprivation of REM sleep plus other ill effects of sleep apnea, such as significant drops in oxygen levels in the blood, fluctuations in hormone levels, and elevations in blood pressure, heart rate, and cardiac output wreak havoc on the body.

 People with sleep apnea are at increased risk of hypertension—and not only at night.
 According to a landmark study of 709 patients published in the New England Journal of Medicine, those with moderate episodes of apnea had three times the risk of developing high blood pressure as those without this sleep problem.

 Sleep apnea is also an independent risk factor for coronary artery disease and stroke.
 These conditions are associated with increased levels of oxidative stress, C-reactive protein (a marker of inflammation), and clotting factors, and all of these are elevated in people with sleep apnea.
 Cardiac arrhythmias and congestive heart failure are also much more common among sleep apnea sufferers.